wagnerjw/iteration_zero/README.md

 - FastAPI backend API (optional)
 - Supabase for auth + db storage

+Requests to fastapi are rerouted via nextjs rewrites.
+See `next.config.js` for more info.

 ## Getting Started

 ### First, run the nextjs development server: